 From the Top of Europe to the bottom of the hill on a mountain kart, what I really liked about the Jungfrau Railways was how accessible it made the mountains.
 This area has some of the most gorgeous scenery in the world and to be able to get out among it and hike, bike, fly or just sit on a bench and look at the those views, means that everyone can enjoy the Jungfrau’s mountains, whatever their age or fitness level.

-Jungfrau Railways offer a Jungfrau Travel Pass valid with unlimited train travel through the area over three to six days.
-The five and six day passes also include a boat trip on Lake Thun and Lake Brienz.
-A three-day pass costs 135 CHF/€115 – plus an extra 61 CHF/€52 for the train to the Jungfraujoch (half the usual price).
+The Jungfrau Travel Pass gives you unlimited train travel through the area over three to six days.
+The five and six day passes also include boat trips on Lake Thun and Lake Brienz.
+A three-day pass costs 135 CHF/€115 – plus 61 CHF/€52 for the train to the Jungfraujoch (half the usual price).
 The Jungfrau Railway is open all year but the others close for the winter (Harder Kulm from Dec–mid April and Schynige Platte from Nov–June).
-The activities at Gridelwald First run from May–November, and you can get a combined Adventure Card for 120 CHF/€103 if you want to try them all out.
+The activities at Gridelwald First run from May–Nov, with a combined Adventure Card for 120 CHF/€103 if you want to try them all.

 We flew to Zurich with Swiss Airlines and took the train to Gridelwald using a Swiss Transfer Ticket.
-These return tickets takes you from the airport to any Swiss destination and back within one month and costs 146 CHF/€125.
-We stayed at the Romantik Hotel Schweizerhof in Grindelwald, a traditional Swiss style five-star hotel with wood-panelled rooms, spa and pool area and a restaurant (with some truly brilliant menu translations – who could resist a ‘Threesome of Noble Game?’).
+These return tickets take you from the airport to any Swiss destination and back within a month and costs 146 CHF/€125.
+We stayed at the Romantik Hotel Schweizerhof in Grindelwald, a five-star traditional Swiss hotel with spa, pool and restaurant (with some brilliant menu translations – ‘Threesome of Noble Game’ anyone?).
 Single rooms from £206 half-board.